zearp/OptiHack/README.md

 > Note: If changing the config alone doesn't seem to change the SIP settings, reset NVRAM and if thats not enough try entering setting them manually from recovery or the installer.
 Just run ```csrutil enable``` to turn it on.

 ## Security
 * One thing you *must* do if not done already is to change the password of the Intel Management BIOS.
 Reboot the machine and press F12 to show the boot menu and select the Intel Management option.
 The default password is ```admin``` which is why it should be changed.
-The new password must have captials and special characters.
+The new password must have capitals and special characters.
 While you're in there you can also completely disable remote management or configure it to your liking.
 If AMT/KVM is missing you will need to update that.
 If you're having issues with this check if on the inside of your case is a sticker with a number.
 Only those with a ```1``` are equipped with fully fledged vPro options.

 To update MEBx and enable KVM/AMT if it isn't available in your BIOS please read [this](https://github.com/zearp/OptiHack/blob/master/text/BIOS_STUFF.md) page.
 It also deals with updating [microcodes](https://en.wikipedia.org/wiki/Microcode).
 Which can enhance security as well.